izeler/beginner_essentials_snellius/README.md

 Correpondence izel.erdogan@radboudumc.nl

-This document is meant for new users to HPC(snellius) environment.
+This wiki is meant for new users to HPC(snellius) environment.